-Chicago mask mandate reinstated as COVID cases rise, health officials announce
+Chicago reinstates indoor mask mandate, regardless of vaccination status, health officials announce

 The CDC defined four levels of community transmission: low, moderate, substantial, and high.
 Based on Chicago's population, the city is in the CDC's "high" category of local transmission when there are more than 400 new COVID-19 cases diagnosed per day.
 The daily average case rate rose to 419 on Monday, health officials said.

+The Illinois Retail Merchants Association (IRMA) has released a statement regarding the City of Chicago's indoor mask mandate:

+"Retailers have led the way on safety throughout the pandemic, pioneering numerous practices designed to protect the health of employees, customers and our communities.
+We support an indoor mask mandate as it is a measured approach that prioritizes public health while ensuring beleaguered retailers can continue to safely operate without further restrictions that would slow down hiring and interfere with economic recovery efforts," said Rob Karr, president and CEO of IRMA.
+"However, like previous mandates, this once again misses the mark by failing to place the responsibility on individuals who refuse to comply, especially after employees were threatened or attacked for simply trying to uphold public health orders.
+We call on the city to place responsibility for abiding by this mandate on individuals, not businesses."

-Governor J.B.
-Pritzker also recently announced a mandatory mask mandate for all K-12 schools, which has sparked debate in the past few weeks as students prepare to go back for in-person learning.
+Governor JB Pritzker also recently announced a mandatory mask mandate for all K-12 schools, which has sparked debate in the past few weeks as students prepare to go back for in-person learning.

 Arwady added that city officials are not looking to reconsider starting school with in-person learning.

-"We want to be care and keep Chicago open, but we also want to keep schools open," she said.
+"We want to be careful and keep Chicago open, but we also want to keep schools open," she said.

+The mask mandate will remain in effect until the city goes below 400 new cases a day for at least 1-2 weeks.
+After that, Arwady said we would revert back to a recommendation only.
+She also added that she hopes the mandate will bend the curve, preventing any further restrictions from becoming necessary.

 Officials also updated Chicago's Travel Advisory Tuesday, adding Minnesota, New Jersey, North Dakota, Pennsylvania, Rhode Island, Utah, Virginia, West Virginia - and the District of Columbia to the advisory after reporting 15 daily cases per 100k residents.